Revanth2002/Revanth2002/README.md

   <img src="https://media.giphy.com/media/f3iwJFOVOwuy7K6FFw/giphy.gif" width="200" />
 </div>

-- :telescope: I’m am a Freelancer and a Full-stack Web and App Developer, pursuing my computer science degree.
+- :telescope: I’m am a Freelancer and a Full-stack Web and App Developer, pursuing my computer science degree.I am much more interested in developing backend and designing exemplary and creative user interfafces.

 - :seedling: Exploring deep into the technical architecture of applications.

 - :man_technologist: Developing myself to the new technological stack available in the market.

-- :zap: In my leisure time, I solve problems on Hackerrank.
+- :zap: In my leisure time, I solve problems on Hackerrank and design creative user interfaces.

 ---